logto-io/logto/packages/connector-twilio-sms/README.md

 # Twilio short message service connector

-Twilio provides programmable communication tools for making and receiving phone calls, sending and receiving text messages, as well as other communication functions using its web service APIs.
-We can take advantage of its sending text message function to send a "verification code".
+Twilio provides programmable communication tools for making and receiving phone calls, sending and receiving text messages, and other communication functions.
+We can send the "verification code" text messages through its web service APIs.

 ## Register Twilio account

-Create a new account at [Twilio](https://www.twilio.com).
+Create a new account on [Twilio](https://www.twilio.com).
 (Jump to the next step if you already have one.)

 ## Set up senders' phone numbers

 Go to the [Twilio console page](https://console.twilio.com/) and sign in with your Twilio account.

-Click on the _Develop_ tab on the top of the sidebar, and then unfold _Phone Numbers_ and _Messaging_.

 Purchase a phone number under _Phone Numbers_ -> _Manage_ -> **_Buy a number_**.